rribeiro1/github-aws-commit-mirror/README.md

 ## 1. Requirements
 - Github API Token
-- Account on AWS and a user with right permissions to interact with AWS CodeCommit
+- An account on AWS and a user with right permissions to interact with AWS CodeCommit

 ## 2. Setup